 Sweet and spicy are fundamental elements of southern and central cuisine.
 But, as I move northwards, there’s more saltiness and sourness to the food.
 Pickles are common, and certain herbs and leaves are used in northern cooking that I rarely find in southern dishes.
 Aromatic vine leaf (often referred to as betel leaf) and dill are two of my favourite examples.

 Architectural features that seem particular to the north are pitched roofs and turrets.
-From Dong Hoi onwards, many ordinary townhouses sport pitched, tiled roofs; some of them are at such an angle that they form little turrets.
+From Đồng Hới and Phong Nha onwards, many ordinary townhouses sport pitched, tiled roofs; some of them are at such an angle that they form little turrets.
 Southern rooftops, on the other hand, are either flat or gently sloping.
 Perhaps the pitched roofs have something to do with the influence of the astonishingly elaborate ecclesiastical architecture in northern provinces.
-Some of the churches – even in remote, rural villages – are fantastically overblown: Disney-esque creations of fairy-tale turrets, domes and decorative flourishes to rival the great Gothic cathedrals of Europe.
-Take a look at some examples here.
+Some of the churches – even in remote, rural villages – are fantastically overblown: Disney-esque creations of fairy-tale cupolas, domes and decorative flourishes to rival the great Gothic cathedrals of Europe.

-There isn’t quite as much ostentatious display of wealth in northern towns and cities.
+There doesn’t appear to be quite as much ostentatious display of wealth in northern towns and cities.
 Fewer people flaunt new technological gadgets, don fashionable clothes, wear expensive jewelry, roar past on superbikes, or cruise around in luxury cars.
+(This all happens in the north too, just not to the same extent it does in the south).
 This could be simply because people have less money in their pockets, or it could be the old stereotype that northerners save while southerners spend.
 Certainly, when I fly between Hanoi and Saigon, the latter is, on the surface at least, much more affluent: it’s bigger, busier, shinier, and people are ‘better dressed’.
-But this could just be the facade of conspicuous consumption that characterizes 21st century Saigon.
+But this could just be the façade of conspicuous consumption that characterizes 21st century Saigon.

 21. Landscape & Countryside: